HenDGS/AdvancedTinderBot/README.md

 <a id="about-the-project"></a>
 ## About The Project

-A bot to auto-like on Tinder with advanced filters and human-like interactions.
+A bot to auto-like on Tinder with human-like interactions.
+The best feature of this bot is that it has options for filters that are not available on the Tinder app, like filtering by name or race, with more to come.

 Uses Seleniumm to create a local Chrome User on the same path as the .exe and like profiles with human time speed and random timed interactions (like scrolling through photos) to not be perceived as a bot.